 Building a Strong Psychiatric Malpractice Case

-From a legal standpoint, it is important to understand the distinction between feeling wronged and mistreated, and suffering from psychiatric malpractice.
+From a legal standpoint, it is important to understand the distinction between feeling wronged and mistreated, and suffering from psychiatric medical malpractice.
 (Though they often go hand-in-hand).
-To prove that psychiatric malpractice occurred, four elements must be present in your case:
+If you think you have a medical malpractice case you will need to prove that psychiatric malpractice occurred.
+To do so, four elements must be present in your case:

 - The provider breached this duty of reasonable care.
 In other words, the provider acted negligently or outside the scope of their professional responsibilities.